Black Country Slang & Black Country Dialect.

 -

-Black Country term for soft or silly (variant).
+Black Country term for fun or enjoyment.

 -

-A Black Country slang term for an Aqueduct.
+Black Country term for bad or rotting meat.

 -